-Statues of homeless people go on display around Dublin as part of a European initiative to highlight homelessness.
+Statues of homeless people go on display in Dublin as part of a European initiative to highlight homelessness.

 Ten bronze statues have been placed around Dublin city centre as part of a European campaign to highlight the problems faced by homeless people.